-About Nipple Reconstruction, Tattooing, and Nipple Sparing Mastectomy:
+About Nipple Reconstruction, Tattooing, and Nipple Sparing Mastectomy

 With a standard mastectomy, all of the skin around the breast is preserved with the nipple surgically removed.
 This is called a skin-sparing mastectomy (SSM.)

-Following breast reconstruction, women may choose to have the nipple reconstructed through technique using the transferred skin of the breast reconstruction surgery.
+Following breast reconstruction, women may choose to have the nipple reconstructed through a technique using the transferred skin of the breast reconstruction surgery.
 At the reconstructed breast, a circle of skin is left to be used later to reconstruct the nipple.
 This is a minor procedure done as an outpatient three months or so after the breast reconstruction operation.
 Once everything is healed, in about six weeks, the nipple is tattooed.
 The results of this final operation complete the reconstruction and make the entire breast look very real and normal.